How to finance a tiny home

 Average cost of a tiny house

 Part of the appeal of tiny houses is that they often cost much less than a traditional home.
 The average sales price of a newly constructed home in the United States is about $408,000 as of 2021.
 A tiny house, by comparison, can cost as little as $8,000 to $45,000.
-The price you pay for a tiny home, however, depends on its size, the materials and upgrades and whether the labor is done yourself or professionals.
+The price you pay for a tiny home depends on its size, the materials and upgrades and whether the labor is done yourself or by professionals.
 Some people pay as much as $150,000 for highly customized and more elaborate tiny homes.
 Building a tiny home gives you much more control over the final price tag depending on the choices you make and whether you do the work on your own.

 Tiny home financing options

-Because the purchase price for tiny houses is significantly less than a single-family home, traditional home ownership loans might not always be the best option for financing.
+Because the purchase price for tiny houses is significantly less than a single-family homes, traditional home loans might not always be the best option for financing.
 Luckily, there are other types of financing available.

 Personal loans for tiny homes

 Personal loans are the most flexible tiny house loans available.
 They can be taken out in just about any amount, from $1,000 to $100,000, and can be used for nearly anything.
 Personal loans are generally unsecured, too, which means you won’t lose your dwelling if you aren’t able to make payments on the loan.

 Home equity loans